 Another issue with no-shows is e.g. catering ordered for the meeting.
 Catering delivered to an empty meeting room is a problem and an unwanted cost.

-Using resource scheduling software for Microsoft Outlook® and Exchange can prevent no-shows from occurring because when you cancel a meeting, the meeting room is immediately freed up for others to use.
-When combined with meeting room digital signs, resource scheduling software can even enable employees to end or cancel meetings right on the spot.
+Using resource scheduling software for Microsoft Outlook®, Exchange and Microsoft 365 can prevent no-shows from occurring because when you cancel a meeting, the meeting room is immediately freed up for others to use.
+When combined with digital conference room signs outside your meeting rooms, resource scheduling software can even enable employees to confirm, end or cancel meetings right on the spot.

-Using a touchscreen digital sign, employees can end a meeting early or book an empty meeting room.
+Using a touchscreen digital sign, employees can confirm that a booked meeting is taking place directly outside the meeting room, end a meeting early or book an empty meeting room.
 Employees can also extend a meeting room booking directly on a digital sign if a meeting is taking longer than anticipated.
 The digital signs sync with the meeting room scheduling software, so meeting schedules and meeting room availability remain up-to-date.